 Indicator Barriers to entry 1 - Entry 2 3 - Achievement 4 5 - Excellence 4 Operation protects grasslands, tame pastures and native ecosystems including high conservation value areas (e.g. endangered species habitat).
 (Appendix 1, #5-6) Failure to protect native grasslands, other native ecosystems and high conservation value areas from abuse and/or conversion.
 No awareness or plan for improvement.
 Awareness and commitment to protect grasslands, tame pastures, native ecosystems and high conservation value areas.
-See note below Demonstrated performance toward goals through interview and/or observation in protecting and enhancing grasslands, tame pastures, native ecosystems and high conservation value areas.
-Appropriate programming may include: Farm Plans (EFP) in place and components related to grasslands, tame pastures and native ecosystems protection are being implemented Relevant CFRM, GF2 BMPs or BMPs COP, RHA extension materials incorporated into a grazing management plan See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to grasslands, tame pastures, native ecosystems Critical procedures and processes that are only known to one individual are documented to ensure outcomes can be achieved in their absence.
-Continuous improvement is evident.
+See note below enhancing grasslands, tame pastures, native ecosystems and high conservation value areas.
+Appropriate programming may include: See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to grasslands, tame pastures, native ecosystems • Critical procedures and processes that are only known to one individual are documented to ensure outcomes can be achieved in their absence. • Continuous improvement is evident.
 5 Well-managed native habitat provides for wildlife and plant biodiversity.
 (Appendix 1, #5-6) Failure to provide wildlife habitat ecosystems and/or native plant health biodiversity.
 Example: Removal of native vegetation, wetlands, reduced riparian areas.
 Awareness and commitment to manage wildlife habitat to provide for wildlife and plant biodiversity.
-See note below Demonstrated performance toward goals through interview and/or observation that wildlife habitat ecosystems and/or native plant biodiversity is measured and in good condition.
-Appropriate programming may include: Relevant records No evidence of continuous improvement Range health assessments can provide this information through identifying structural niches available for wildlife habitat ecosystems and/or native plant health biodiversity.
-See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to wildlife habitat ecosystems and/or native plant health biodiversity.
-Critical procedures and processes that are only known to one individual are documented to ensure outcomes can be achieved in their absence.
-Continuous improvement is evident.
+See note below Demonstrated performance toward goals through interview and/or observation that wildlife habitat See note below Processes are in place to measure, monitor, verify and report outcomes toward goals related to wildlife habitat ecosystems and/or native plant health biodiversity. • Critical procedures and processes that are only known to one individual are documented to ensure outcomes can be achieved in their absence. • Continuous improvement is evident.